-Small and large quantity generators may be granted up to a thirty (30) day extension of the short-term storage limits specified in §§ 7-307(c)(2) and 7-308(b)(2) at the discretion of the Secretary due to unforeseen temporary and uncontrollable circumstances.
+A small or large quantity generator may be granted up to a thirty (30) day extension of the short-term storage time limits specified in §§ 7-307(c)(2) and 7-308(b)(2), at the discretion of the Secretary, if hazardous waste must remain on-site due to unforeseen temporary and uncontrollable circumstances.

-- (d) Inventory and Inspection - (1) Small and large quantity generators shall maintain, at a location apart from the short-term storage area, a list of all hazardous waste currently in storage.
+(d) Inventory and Inspection

+(1) Inventory.
+Small and large quantity generators shall maintain, at a location apart from the short-term storage area, a list of all hazardous waste currently in storage.
 For generators storing hazardous waste in containers, the list shall identify each container being stored and the type of hazardous waste held by each container.
-Any waste being accumulated within a short-term storage area must be included on the list of hazardous waste in storage. - (2) Small and large quantity generators shall conduct daily inspections during regular business days of each short-term storage area.
+Any hazardous waste being accumulated within a short-term storage area must be included on the list of hazardous waste in storage.

+(2) Inspection

+- (A) With the exception of generators who accumulate hazardous waste in a short-term storage area pursuant to 7-310(b), small and large quantity generators shall at a minimum conduct weekly inspections of each short-term storage area.
 The inspections shall be recorded in a log that is kept at the facility for at least three years.
-The log shall contain a checklist of the items to be inspected which shall include:

-- (A) Visual inspection of the short-term storage area for rusting, bulging, or leaking containers or tanks; - (B) Inspection of all safety and emergency equipment required under § 7-311(a)(4); - (C) Inspection of adequate aisle space (minimum of 24 inches as specified in § 7-311(b)(3)) between rows of containers; - (D) Description of discrepancies or problem areas encountered in the inspection and the corrective actions taken; and - (E) The signature or initials of the inspector and the date of the inspection.
+The log shall contain a checklist of the items to be inspected which shall include: - (i) Visual inspection of the short-term storage area for rusting, bulging, or leaking containers or tanks; - (ii) Inspection of all safety and emergency equipment required under § 7-311(a)(4); - (iii) Inspection of adequate aisle space (minimum of 24 inches as specified in § 7-311(b)(3)) between rows of containers; - (iv) Description of discrepancies or problem areas encountered in the inspection and the corrective actions taken; and - (v) The signature or initials of the inspector and the date of the inspection.